-Whether you’re an employer, a coworker or a caretaker, the best thing you can do is to educate yourself about cancer.
+Whether you’re an employer, a coworker or a caretaker, the best thing you can do when someone you know is diagnosed with cancer is educate yourself about the disease.
 After all, we’ve all heard about cancer, but that doesn’t mean we understand exactly what it is.

 What Is Cancer?